 Cranford in Union County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 39.497′ N, 74° 18.13′ W. Marker is in Cranford, New Jersey, in Union County.
-Marker is at the intersection of Springfield Ave and North Union Avenue on Springfield Ave.
+40° 39.554′ N, 74° 18.15′ W. Marker is in Cranford, New Jersey, in Union County.
+Marker is on Riverside Drive west of N Union Avenue, on the right when traveling east.
 Touch for map.
+Marker is located in Sperry Park.
 Marker is in this post office area: Cranford NJ 07016, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 13, 2010, by R. C. of Shrewsbury, New Jersey.
-This page has been viewed 941 times since then and 5 times this year.
-Photos: 1, 2. submitted on July 13, 2010, by R. C. of Shrewsbury, New Jersey. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on March 8, 2012, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 514 times since then and 4 times this year.
+Last updated on April 28, 2012, by Robert Wong of Basking Ridge, New Jersey.
+Photos: 1, 2, 3. submitted on March 8, 2012, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.